 In their original specification, Japanese Bongo radios end their tuning where our’s in the UK starts.
 This basically means, Radio 2 only.
 So one of the first things many new owners do, is change the radio (not to avoid Radio 2, I hasten to add, but to extend the tuning range).
 Some fit quite sophisticated touch-screen entertainment systems, often taking up both slots for radio and cubbyhole, but if you’re on a lower end budget, a radio with a USB or Card Reader slot for your music collection, can work very well (try eBay or Amazon – good for reviews).

 Some might ask, ‘what do you want a tele for when you’re camping out in the wilderness?’
 However, there often comes a time, usually in the later evening, when you just want a different distraction.
-Some people fix portable TVs in their vans, but there are other options.
+Some people fix portable TVs in their vans (and I even found what has turned out to be quite a rare 12V one with a separate mains adapter), but there are other options.
 One of these is a portable freeview box that sends TV to your iPhone, Android phone, or tablet.
 It comes in two versions, portable and home.
 However, both can be used away from a domestic mains power supply.
 (The portable can take a [bought separately] micro SD Card up to 64Gb for recording programmes).

 A common complaint about these portable freeview devices is their intermittent signal reception.
 This will fluctuate, depending on where you are.
 Both of the above mentioned devices have sockets for a regular TV aerial.
 (The portable comes with a TV aerial adapter, the Home version has a regular socket built in).